Tim Anderson Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.46 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.48).

-- The right-hander last appeared on Saturday against the Chicago White Sox, when he tossed seven scoreless innings while giving up four hits.
+- In his most recent time out on Sunday against the Chicago White Sox, the left-hander threw seven innings, giving up two earned runs while surrendering five hits.

-- The 24-year-old has an ERA of 4.65, with 9 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .235 batting average against him.
+- The 26-year-old has an ERA of 3.77, with 10.4 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.